-CEOC's prepetition obligations under the Prepetition Credit Agreement and the First Lien Notes (collectively the "First Lien Debt") are secured by first priority liens in the "Collateral," as defined in that certain Amended and Restated Collateral Agreement (as amended, modified, waived, and/or supplemented from time to time, the "First Lien Collateral Agreement"), dated as of June 10, 2009, by and among CEOC, certain CEOC subsidiaries identified therein (together with CEOC, the "First Lien Pledgors"), and Bank of America, N.A. in its capacity as collateral agent and any successors in such capacity as collateral agent (the "First Lien Collateral Agent").
-10
+CEOC's prepetition obligations under the Prepetition Credit Agreement and the First Lien Notes (collectively the "First Lien Debt") are secured by first priority liens on the "Collateral," as defined in that certain Amended and Restated Collateral Agreement (as amended, modified, waived, and/or supplemented from time to time, the "First Lien Collateral Agreement"), dated as of June 10, 2009, by and among CEOC, certain CEOC subsidiaries identified therein (together with CEOC, the "First Lien Pledgors"), and the collateral agent under the Prepetition Credit Agreement (the "First Lien Collateral Agent").

 Pursuant to the First Lien Collateral Agreement, the First Lien Pledgors pledged substantially all of their assets-including, among other things, commercial tort claims and cash-to secure the First Lien Debt.
 Specifically, section 4.04(b) of the First Lien Collateral Agreement requires the First Lien Pledgors to (a) promptly notify the First Lien Collateral Agent if the First Lien Pledgors at any time hold or acquire any commercial tort claim that the First Lien Pledgors reasonably estimate to be in an amount greater than \$15 million and (b) grant to the First Lien Collateral Agent a security interest in such commercial tort claim and in the proceeds thereof.
-On September 25, 2014, in compliance with their obligations under the First Lien Collateral Agreement, the First Lien Pledgors granted to the First Lien Collateral Agent, for the benefit of creditors under the Prepetition Credit Agreement ("First Lien Lenders") and Holders of the First Lien Notes (together with the First Lien Lenders, the "First Lien Creditors"), an interest in and lien on all of the First Lien Pledgors' rights, title, and interests in certain commercial tort claims (the "Commercial Tort Claims") and proceeds thereof, to the extent any such claims exist.
+On September 25, 2014, in compliance with their obligations under the First Lien Collateral Agreement, the First Lien Pledgors granted to the First Lien Collateral Agent, for the benefit of creditors under the Prepetition Credit Agreement ("First Lien Lenders") and the First Lien Noteholders (together with the First Lien Lenders, the "First Lien Creditors"), an interest in and lien on all of the First Lien Pledgors' rights, title, and interests in certain commercial tort claims (the "Commercial Tort Claims") and proceeds thereof, to the extent any such claims exist.